Paola Elisabetta Cerioli: Religious life

 Following the death of her husband and son she entered into a deep mourning period.
 She was able to find guidance in God and the religious life.
-At the age of 38 she began to assist the poor and shared her material possessions with adolescents and orphaned children.
+At the age of 38 she began to assist the poor and she opened the family’s country residence as a home for orphaned girls.

 Cerioli decided to devote the remainder of her life to charity and contemplative prayer.
-She took a vow of chastity on 25 December 1856 which was soon followed by her vows of poverty and obedience on 8 February 1857.
-In December 1867 she founded the Institute of the Sisters of the Holy Family in Comonte to care for abandoned children and to assist new parents.
+She took a vow of chastity on 25 December 1856 which was soon followed by her vows of poverty and obedience on 8 February 1857 and founded the Institute of the Sisters of the Holy Family in Comonte to care for abandoned children and to assist new parents.
 It was during this time that Cerioli took the name of Paola Elisabetta.
 The men's Congregation of the Holy Family was founded on 4 November 1863.
+That year she opened another country house, the Villacampagna di Soncino for orphaned boys.

 Paola Elisabetta died in her home in Comonte on 24 December 1865 at the age 49.